-You’re a growth product manager, your job is to improve a given business metric through rapid ideation, innovation and implementation of features and builds.
+You’re a growth product manager.
+Your job is to improve a given business metric through rapid ideation, innovation, and implementation of features and builds.
 Traditional hosting tools aren’t built for growth product managers, they’re too time intensive to set up and maintain.

 Tiiny Host allows you to launch your product or feature on your branded URL or provides 1 on 1 tech support to help you link your custom domain.
 It even tracks user analytics and has 1 click password protection.

-That means you can ship multiple versions of the same feature or product for internal review, remove the password on the one you want to test with users and track their engagement all in one dashboard.
+That means you can ship multiple versions of the same feature or product for internal review, remove the password on the one you want to test with users, and track their engagement all in one dashboard.

 There’s simply no quicker way to share your product updates with your audience.

-One growth product manager recently told me that “numbers are everything for us”.
+One growth product manager recently told me that “numbers are everything to us”.
 It’s important to understand that growth product managers are usually onboarded at a point when the company already has traction and a fairly sizeable user base.
 This means that they can’t develop a sales relationship with every customer.
 They’re building products and features to reach the largest possible audience without being able to speak to that same audience.

-This drives a huge reliance on metrics to derive user insights so it’s imperative that they have access to a tool that provides real time analytics.
+This drives a huge reliance on metrics to derive user insights so it’s imperative that they have access to a tool that provides real-time analytics.

 Using Amplitude, you can reveal the finer points of how your users interact with your product.
 For example, let’s say your company is shifting to a digital subscription model.
 You can drill down into uptake and conversion rates before mapping the stats to user journeys.
 This means you can identify commonalities and exceptions, thereby refining the user journey based on data.

-If you’re a product manager then you’ve probably heard of ProductBoard.
-The product management system allows product managers to create and share product roadmaps, create timelines and map dependencies.
+If you’re a product manager, then you’ve probably heard of ProductBoard.
+The product management system allows product managers to create and share product roadmaps, create timelines, and map dependencies.
 So you might be wondering why we think this standard tool is so great.

-Well, a growth product manager recently told us that “ProductBoard was a game changer for our team”, primarily thanks to one small feature, a little known embeddable widget.
-This effectively integrates user insights alongside your product roadmap, allowing you to share feature ideas with customers and gain real time feedback and audience votes.
+Well, a growth product manager recently told us that “ProductBoard was a game changer for our team”, primarily thanks to one small feature, a little-known embeddable widget.
+This effectively integrates user insights alongside your product roadmap, allowing you to share feature ideas with customers and gain real-time feedback and audience votes.

 This allows you to shift your focus from shipping fast to shipping the right product fast and building what your customers really want.
 This is really important because most other tools out there are focused on pure project management as opposed to growth product managers.

-Notion, the single space, project management, workflow design extraordinaire does so many things so very well that including them is almost a no-brainer.
+Notion, the single space, project management, workflow design extraordinaire, does so many things so very well that including them is almost a no-brainer.